Kinetics and Rate Laws

 The following are some common types of kinetics experiments:

 - Initial rate method: In this method, the initial rate of a reaction is measured by following the change in concentration of a reactant or product over a short period of time.
+This allows determination of the rate law.

-- Temperature-jump method: In this method, the temperature of a reaction is suddenly increased and the change in concentration of a reactant or product is monitored.
+- Temperature-jump method: In this method, the temperature of a reaction is suddenly increased, and the change in concentration of a reactant or product is monitored.
 This can be used to study the activation energy of a reaction.

 Data Analysis